 Rogelio Oliva is the Robyn L. ’89 and Alan B. Roberts ’78 Chair in Business in the Department of Information and Operations Management at the Mays Business School and Research Affiliate at MIT Center for Transportation & Logistics.
 His research explores how behavioral and social aspects of an organization interact with its technical components to determine the firm’s operational performance.
 His current research interests include behavioral operations management, retail and service operations, and the transition that product manufacturers are making to become service providers.
-His research work has been published in several academic journals, among them: Management Science, Organization Science, Journal of Operations Management, California Management Review, and Production and Operations Management.
+His research work has been published in several academic journals, among them: Management Science, Organization Science, Journal of Operations Management, Manufacturing & Service Operations Management, Production and Operations Management, and California Management Review.
 He is the recipient of the 2019 Jay W. Forrester Award for the best written contribution to the System Dynamics field in the preceding five years.

 Dr. Oliva teaches courses in operations management, supply chain management, and management information systems for the MBA and Executive MBA programs.
 He has received multiple teaching awards including the Production and Operations Management Society’s Skinner Teaching Achievement Award (2014) and the Association of Former Students of Texas A&M University Distinguished Achievement Award at the College (2009) and University (2013) levels.